catllian/cse15l-lab-reports/week1labreport.md

 # Week 1 Lab Report

 # Installing VSCode
-First, download Visual Studio Code for your operating system.
-The link to download it is [https://code.visualstudio.com/](https://code.visualstudio.com/).
+If you choose not to download Visual Studio Code for your personal computer, you can choose to use the program on the lab computers, and can skip this section.

+If you are going to download VS Code for your personal computer, then you will go to this link [https://code.visualstudio.com/](https://code.visualstudio.com/).
+You will download the setup for your specific operating system.
+You can keep the default choices for the setup when installing.
 When VSCode is open, it should look like this:
 ![Image](wk1lrvscodewindow.png)

 # Remotely Connecting